Corona Rigidity: The origins of rigidity questions in -algebras

 If moreover $a$ and $b$ are such that $\dot a$ and $\dot b$ are unitaries in $\cQ(H)$, then the classification is even cleaner, as the two operators are equivalent if and only if $\sigma_e(a) = \sigma_e(b)$ and $\ind(a) = \ind(b)$ (\cite[Theorem 3.1]{BrDoFi:Unitary}).

-At the very end of~\cite{BrDoFi:Unitary} and again in~\cite[\S 1.6(ii)]{BrDoFi}, the authors introduce a weakening of essential unitary equivalence.
-Given $a,b \in \cB(H)$ we say that $a \approx b$ if and only if there exists an automorphism $\varphi \in \Aut(\cQ(H))$ such that $\varphi(\dot a) = \dot b$.
-When restricting to essentially normal operators, the relation $\sim_{\cK(H)}$ is obtained from $\approx$ by requiring that $\varphi$ is inner\footnote{In the Calkin algebra it is possible to define two notions of unitary equivalence.
+At the very end of~\cite{BrDoFi:Unitary} the authors introduce a weakening of essential unitary equivalence.
+Given $a,b \in \cB(H)$ we say that $a \approx b$ if and only if there exists an automorphism $\alpha \in \Aut(\cQ(H))$ such that $\alpha(\dot a) = \dot b$.
+When restricting to essentially normal operators, the relation $\sim_{\cK(H)}$ is obtained from $\approx$ by requiring that $\alpha$ is inner\footnote{In the Calkin algebra it is possible to define two notions of unitary equivalence.
 Two elements $a,b \in \cQ(H)$ are \emph{weakly unitarily equivalent} if there is a unitary $v \in \cQ(H)$ such that $\Ad(v) a = b$, and they are \emph{(strongly) unitarily equivalent} if furthermore $v$ can be chosen to be equal to $\dot u$, for some unitary $u \in \cB(H)$.
-We will not stress too much this distinction since for normal elements of $\cQ(H)$ unitary equivalence and weak unitary equivalence coincide.}.
+We will not stress too much this distinction since for normal elements these two relations coincide.}.
 In~\cite{BrDoFi:Unitary} it is asked whether $\approx$ and $\sim_{\cK(H)}$ coincide on such operators.
 Note that $a \approx b$ implies $\sigma_e(a) = \sigma_e(b)$, thus the two relations are different only if there is an automorphism of $\cQ(H)$ which moves an element of $\cQ(H)$ to another one with a different Fredholm index.
-Since a unitary of Fredholm index $m\neq 0$ has an $m$-th root if and only if $m$ divides $n$, every automorphism of $\cQ(H)$ induces an automorphism of $\bbZ$ (the range of the Fredholm indices) and this question boils down to the following.
+Since a unitary of Fredholm index $n\neq 0$ has an $m$-th root if and only if $m$ divides $n$, every automorphism of $\cQ(H)$ induces a group automorphism of $\bbZ$ (the range of the Fredholm indices) and this question boils down to the following.

 \begin{question} Is there an automorphism of the Calkin algebra that moves the unilateral shift $\dot s$ to its adjoint $\dot s^*$? \end{question}